 (10) Driver License Examiner - Any person appointed by the Department of Driver Services for the purpose of administering driver license examinations.

-(11) Driver Training Instructor - Any person, whether employed by a driver training school, limited driver training school, or operating in his or her own behalf, or whether acting in behalf of any school located within or outside the State of Georgia, who gives driving instructions for the purpose of assisting persons to meet the requirements for licensed driving of Class C or Class M motor vehicles in this state at a driving training school, limited driver training school, whether such instruction is theoretical or practical or both.
+(11) Driver Training Instructor - Any person, whether employed by a driver training school, limited driver training school, or operating in his or her own behalf, or whether acting in behalf of any school located within or outside the State of Georgia, including a motorcycle safety coach as defined in 375-7-4-.03(6), who gives driving instructions for the purpose of assisting persons to meet the requirements for licensed driving of Class C or Class M motor vehicles in this state at a driving training school, limited driver training school, whether such instruction is theoretical or practical or both.

 (12) Driver Training Program - That series of courses developed or approved by the Department of Driver Services for the purpose of assisting persons to meet the requirements for licensed driving of Class C or Class M motor vehicles in this state to include, but not limited to a thirty (30) hour classroom and six (6) hours of actual behind the wheel instruction; classroom instruction; behind-the-wheel instruction; instruction by means of simulation training; defensive driving, distance learning, or virtual drivers training courses approved by the Department.

 (13) Suspension - The privilege to operate a driver training school or to instruct (as provided in these regulations) is temporarily withdrawn by formal action of the department, which temporary withdrawal shall be for a period specifically designated by the department.